 - For sweeter pancakes: add an extra 1-2 tablespoon of honey or maple syrup to the recipe.

-- For a different flavour add a bit of ground cinnamon to this healthy pancake recipe.
+- For a different flavour add a bit of ground cinnamon.

 - If you are serving a crowd or want leftovers feel free to double or triple this recipe.